google/gsocguides/pages/mentor/04-defining_a_project__ideas_list.md

 **Pro Tip**: Maintain an "ideas page" with a running list of entry projects year-round.
 This can benefit your development effort throughout the year.
 It can also make your organization's GSoC application easier to put together the following summer.

-**Don't Be That Guy**: Don't propose projects that neither you nor anyone else wants to mentor.
+**Don't Be That Person**: Don't propose projects that neither you nor anyone else wants to mentor.